TuxVinyards/qqX/README.md

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

-- The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **clone** button.
+- The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **code/clone** button.
 Also use the Github clone button for the latest bug fixes ....

-  Please report unnoticed errors.
-By using this software YOU become a valued member of the community.
+  No other software, support structures or dependancies are required.

 - Extract the files & run the installer, usually right click, then run as program, or similar.